 This is your starting point!
 This is the main body of your build where you mount all your parts and get everything together.
 Frames are normally made from carbon fiber and are assembled with various mounting hardware such as standoffs or aluminum sections.
-They can come in all kinds of shapes and sizes and will be covered in our separate Frames Article
+They can come in all kinds of shapes and sizes, we covered quadcopter frames in detailed guide.

 Choices you'll have to make: